anjat99/PharmacyManagementSystem/README.md

 ## About Project

-A simple admin panel for managing system for pharmacy built using Java, JavaDb database.
+A simple admin panel for managing system for pharmacy built using Java, JavaDb database, JFrame Forms, Swing Components.

 ## Features
 <ul>